akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Modder_Manual.md

 * GUI
 * Briefing Display
 * ED Cloud config (hopefully once they add more options we can do more here)

+### Database/DCSMods directory
+Configuration of unit mods
+* GUI
+* RequiredID (DCS id of the mod - create mission in ME using units from the mod and check the requiredModules section in the saved mission file.
+If missing unit DCSID will be used)

 ### Database/Units directory
 Configuration of units playable or spawnable in missions.